seanorama/octopress/source/_posts/2013-04-16-just-start.markdown

 published: true
 categories:
 ---

-You always have those things that you think "I should just start".
+There are always those ideas that we think about but never start.
+For more than a decade, I've thought of writing in a public forum, such as a weblog.

-A weblog has been itching at my brain for more than a decade.
-Now I'm just going to start.
+Today, I will "Just Start".